family cooking

 6. Listen to Your Child

 If your child says he or she is hungry, offer a small, healthy snack.
-Snack portions may depend on when the next scheduled meal is (e.g. a piece of cheese 30 minutes before dinner).
-Do not make your child finish everything on the plate; they learn by serving themselves.
-Teach children to take small portions.
+Snack portions may depend on when the next scheduled meal is (such as a piece of cheese 30 minutes before dinner).
+At mealtime, if children say they are full, do not make them finish.
+Learning to take the right portion takes practice.
+Children learn best by serving themselves.
 Use large utensils to make it easier.
+It’s okay if children spill in the process.

 7. Use Positive Body Language

-Instead of negative talk, speak positively about people’s bodies and appearances (including your own)!
-Model a healthy self-concept to your preschooler.
+Speak positively about people’s bodies and appearances (including your own) instead of using negative language!
+Model a healthy self-image to your child by talking positively about your body’s shape and size.
 “Look at me.
 I am big and tall.
 I like to eat healthy and be active too.”
 All bodies are shaped differently, making each one unique.
-Promoting acceptance of different shapes helps your preschooler develop positive feelings about her body.
+Promoting acceptance of different shapes helps children develop positive feelings about their bodies.

 8. Limit Screen-Time

-Allow no more than 2 hours a day of screen time like TV and computer games.
+Limit screen time, such as TV and computer games, to no more than two hours a day.
 Get up and move during commercials to get some physical activity.

 9. Be Active Together

 Make physical activity fun for the whole family.
 Involve your children in the planning.
-Walk, run, and play with your child - instead of sitting on the sidelines.
-Use safety gear like bike helmets.
+Walk, run and play with your child instead of sitting on the sidelines.
+Use safety gear, such as bike helmets.
+During winter or summer months, when weather can sometimes make it a challenge to be active outside, try dancing together.
+Visit the healthy kids resource center and search “music & dance."

 10. Be a Good Role Model